wren-lang/wren/doc/site/looping.markdown

       }
     }

 This evaluates the expression `n != 1`.
-If it is [truthy](flow-control.html), then it executes the body: `n = 3 * n + 1`.
+If it is [true](branching.html), then it executes the following body.
 After that, it loops back to the top, and evaluates the condition again.
-It keeps doing this as long as the condition is evaluates to something truthy.
+It keeps doing this as long as the condition evaluates to something true.

 The condition for a while loop can be any expression, and must be surrounded by parentheses.
 The body of the loop is usually a curly block but can also be a single statement:

-    :::wren
+    :::dart
     var n = 27
     while (n != 1) if (n % 2 == 0) n = n / 2 else n = 3 * n + 1

 ## For statements

 While statements are useful when you want to loop indefinitely or according to some complex condition.
-But in most cases, you're looping through a [list](lists.html) or some other "sequence" object, or you're terating through a range of numbers.
+But in most cases, you're looping through a [list](lists.html), a series of numbers, or some other "sequence" object.
 That's what `for` is for.
 It looks like this:

+    :::dart
     for (beatle in ["george", "john", "paul", "ringo"]) {
-      IO.write(beatle)
+      IO.print(beatle)
     }

 A `for` loop has three components: